ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 91 Indian Skipper Hesperia sassacus Harris, 1862

 Thaddeus W. Harris named this skipper after the last important chief of the large Pequot nation based in Connecticut.
-The English attacked and decimated the Pequots in 1636; Sassacus escaped with a small group of Pequots, but was later killed by the Mohawks in 1637.
+The English attacked and decimated the Pequots in 1636; Sassacus escaped with a small group of supporters, but was killed by the Mohawks in 1637.

 The “Sassacus Skipper” (along with Leonard’s and Hobomok) is one of the upland grass skippers which Scudder and Harris described as very common in Massachusetts in the 1860’s, but which are not so today (Table A).
-These skippers probably increased here after 1600 with the expansion of agriculture (Table 1), but have for some reason declined in abundance since the late 1800’s--- in contrast to the Peck’s, Least, and Dun Skippers, which Scudder also described as common, and which remain fairly common today (Table 2).
+These skippers probably increased here after 1600 with the expansion of agriculture (Table 1), but have declined in abundance since the late 1800’s--- in contrast to the Peck’s, Least, and Dun Skippers, which Scudder also described as common, and which remain fairly common today (Table 2).
 All of the species which have declined are single brooded, that is, they have not adapted to a longer growing season by having two broods, and thus have only one chance a year to increase their numbers---whereas the other three are multi-brooded.
-This is a significant factor in assessing the future outlook for these species.

 Photo: Athol, Mass., F. Model, May 25, 2010

-The Indian, Hobomok and Leonard’s are open upland skippers because of the grasses which are their larval host plants, but they also need nectar sources which are often in nearby wetland areas.
-The other uncommon Massachusetts skippers in this “upland” category are Cobweb, which Scudder described as “not abundant” in his day, Dusted, which to Scudder was “known from but a few localities” and Crossline, for which Scudder had ten specimens, and which was probably uncommon (Table A).
-Four of these six skippers (all except Dusted and Crossline) are “seasonally targeted” (Cech 2005), that is, they are univoltine, and their range does not presently extend into the U.S. southeastern coastal plain.
-This characteristic limits their adaptability to climate warming.
+Indian, Hobomok and Leonard’s are open upland skippers; grasses are their larval host plants, but they also need nectar sources which are often in nearby wetland areas.
+The other uncommon Massachusetts skippers in the upland category are Cobweb, which Scudder described as “not abundant” in his day, Dusted, which to Scudder was “known from but a few localities” and Crossline, for which Scudder had ten specimens, and which was probably uncommon (Table A).
+Four of these six skippers (all except Dusted and Crossline) are “seasonally targeted” (Cech 2005), that is, they are univoltine, and this characteristic limits their adaptability to climate warming.
+Their range does not presently extend into the U.S. southeastern coastal plain.

 Indian Skipper may have continued to be fairly easy to find through the 1930s, because Farquhar (1934) is able to list specimens from eight additional locations: Stoneham, Marblehead and Lawrence in the east, Princeton, Phillipston, Framingham, Worcester, and Gilbertville (near Quabbin Reservoir) in central Massachusetts, and Mt.
 Holyoke and Amherst in “the valley.”
-(The Framingham specimen, 4 June 1904 C. A. Frost, is at BU; the Stoneham specimen, 2 June 1930, C. V. Blackburn, is at Yale. ) However, Indian Skipper was not found on either Martha's Vineyard or Nantucket at this time (Jones and Kimball 1943).
+The Framingham specimen (6/4/1904, C. A. Frost) is at Boston University; the Stoneham specimen ( 6/2/1930, C. V. Blackburn) is at Yale.
+However, Indian Skipper was not found on either Martha's Vineyard or Nantucket at this time (Jones and Kimball 1943).

 Host Plants and Habitat

-Indian Skipper can also be found in wet meadows, nectaring along with other meadow skippers such as Long Dash and Peck’s (Cech 2005; Layberry 1998).
+Indian Skipper also needs floral resources, and can be found in wet meadows, nectaring along with other meadow skippers such as Long Dash and Peck’s (Cech 2005; Layberry 1998).

-Of the six dry land skippers in Table A, Indian and Hobomok are more likely to be found associated with forest openings or edges than are the other species.
+Of the six dry land skippers in Table A, Indian and Hobomok are the most likely to be associated with forest openings or edges.

 Relative Abundance Today

 Our three Hesperia skippers ---Indian, Cobweb and Leonard’s--- are all about equally Uncommon in Massachusetts today, as measured by MBC sightings 2000-2007, and they were all similarly ranked during the Atlas years ( Table 5).
-Of the six “dry meadow skippers" in Table A, Hobomok and Dusted are somewhat more common.
+Of the six “dry meadow skippers" in Table A, Hobomok and Dusted are somewhat more common than Indian.

-MBC sightings of Indian Skipper 1992-2009 (Chart 91) show a downward trend 1995 through 2009.
+List-length analysis of MBC sighting data 1992-2010 showed a statistically significant 32.3% decline for Indian Skipper over these years (Breed et al. 2012).
+MBC sightings per total trip reports 1992-2009 (Chart 91) also show a downward trend 1995 through 2009.
 There are fluctuations every few years.
-The high reading for 1995 is due to two reports of especially large numbers (82, 65), at Middlesex Fells Reservation, Medford, in what may have been a local population explosion.
+The high reading for 1995 is due to two reports of unusually large numbers (82, 65), at Middlesex Fells Reservation, Medford, in what may have been a local population explosion.
 Other instances of high local populations are in the records, although no other reports from single locations exceed 50.
 Excluding the two high 1995 reports would reduce, but not eliminate, the downward trend.

 Chart 91: MBC Sightings per Total Trip Reports 1992-2009